bigladder/atheneum-forge/README.md

 ## Concepts

-Template Repository: an authoratative repository of files that serve as templates
+**Template Repository**: an authoratative repository of files that serve as templates

 - currently included in this repository's data directory

-Target Repository: the actual source code repository to create / update
+**Target Repository**: the actual source code repository to create / update

 - this is the recipient of the template generation process

-manifest.toml: provides parameters and indications of how files in the template repository should be used
+**manifest.toml**: provides parameters and indications of how files in the template repository should be used

 - also includes information on dependencies

-config.toml: the in-project configuration information for this tool
+**config.toml**: the in-project configuration information for this tool

 - overrides and provides key parameters from the manifest
 - this is meant to be the "single-source of truth" for items specified within